 Depending on your existing marketing skills, this might be the easiest, or the toughest part of selling on YouTube.
-Let’s look at some tactics you can employ anytime, regardless of skillset:
+Let’s look at some tactics you can employ anytime, regardless of your baseline skill set:

-YouTube comments are often disparaged online for their poor quality, but for the entrepreneur, they can often be a great source of viewers.
-Engaging with the community and answering their questions will go a long way in promoting your brand.
+YouTube comments can often be a great source of viewers.
+Engaging with your community and answering their questions will go a long way in promoting your brand.

-Try to answer comments made on not just your own videos, but also videos on similar topics made by other vloggers.
+Try to answer comments made on not just your own videos, but also videos on similar topics made by other creators.

 For example, if you sell fitness accessories, find videos on fitness and diet related topics and respond to comments on them.

 Don’t push your products aggressively.
 Instead, drop hints that the commenter can learn more about the topic on your channel.
 Remember: your first task is to be helpful.
-Selling comes much later!
+Sales come through enthusiastic organic engagement!

-As we’ve already mentioned before, YouTube is the second largest search engine in the world.
-It also dominates Google searches, with video showing up in 55% of search results, and YouTube accounting for 82% of all those videos.
+As we’ve already mentioned before, YouTube is one of the largest search engines in the world.
+YouTube videos also show up in Google searches.

-YouTube SEO is a whole new topic altogether, but for a quick crash course, follow these tips:
+YouTube SEO is a different topic altogether, but for a quick crash course, here are some tips:

 - Make videos on video keywords.
 These are keywords that have a large number of video results in Google (at least 2+), which lead to more sales.

 Use these keywords in your video title.
-Also make sure to name your video file with some keywords.
+Also make sure to name your video file using keywords.
 For example, if your video is on how to sell on YouTube, the file name and title could be

 how-sell-youtube.mp4and How to Sell on YouTube — A Step by Step Guide respectively.